 North Narrabeen Rock Pool

-A little further up the coast, North Narrabeen Rock Pool has a distinctive boardwalk that encloses a 50m pool with a wading pool for children.
+A little further up the coast, North Narrabeen Rock Pool has a boardwalk that encloses a 50m pool with a wading pool for children.
 Other popular pools in this area include Mona Vale, Collaroy and Dee Why.

 Palm Beach Ocean Pool

-Luxuriate at Sydney’s most northerly beach, Palm Beach, where the ocean pool offers views up towards the Central Coast, and is overlooked by Barrenjoey Headland with its famous sandstone lighthouse.
+Lounge and splash around at Sydney’s most northerly beach, Palm Beach, where the ocean pool offers views up towards the Central Coast, and is overlooked by Barrenjoey Headland with its famous sandstone lighthouse.
 Lined with ocean pools at Avalon, Newport and Bilgola, this narrow peninsula starts about 40km north of the centre of Sydney.